 - Integrates with other apps such as Google Drive, Jira, GitHub, among others

-Price: Freemium and Business ($3/month per user)
+Price: Free Plan (up to 5 users) and Business ($3/month per user)

 If you’re looking for a reliable communication tool for as a technical project manager, Brosix is the way to go.
 It consists of a secure instant messaging app targeted mainly for corporate uses.